benisalla/MyTorcha/README.md

-Here’s an updated version of your README for **MyTorcha** with improved grammar, structure, and formatting:

----

 # MyTorcha

 **MyTorcha** is a small framework (a baby framework that hopes to grow into something bigger, Inshallah).
 Currently, it's very simple and includes a neuron, layer, and a mechanism to stack layers according to your needs.
 You can find more details about its components below.